Albaj11/repo-search-app/README.md

-# Getting Started with Create React App
+# Git Repository Application

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This application will help users to search their repositories on GitHub.
+User will be able to see the search results, user can locally sort and filter the search by "repo name","owner","stargazers count","open issue count" and "watchers count".
+[Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts